fanofxiaofeng/cglib-basic-demo/NoOp.md

 }
 ```

-Please run the following command to run the `main` method in `AppV2`.
+Please execute the following command to run the `main` method in `AppV2`.

 ```bash
 gradle -PmainClass=com.demo.AppV2 :app:run